 Vietnam orders Netflix to remove Australian spy show over South China Sea map

-HANOI, July 2 (Reuters) - Netflix Inc (NFLX.O) has removed Australian spy drama "Pine Gap" from its services in Vietnam after a complaint from broadcast authorities in the Southeast Asian country about the appearance of a map which depicts Chinese claims in the South China Sea.
+HANOI (Reuters) - Netflix Inc has removed Australian spy drama “Pine Gap” from its services in Vietnam after a complaint from broadcast authorities in the Southeast Asian country about the appearance of a map which depicts Chinese claims in the South China Sea.

 The map, which briefly features on the screens of a control room at a spy base in two episodes of the six-part show, depicts China’s unilaterally declared “nine-dash line” and is displayed within the context of maritime claims in the region.